The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Ollie stated, “Due to this, the calories in our food are denser because the nutrients themselves are coming from the ingredients in the recipe, as opposed to using nutrient mixes like our competitors.”
 They likened this to $10 worth of grilled chicken providing 20g of protein, versus a $10 protein shake providing 20g of protein.
 Obtaining nutrition from the most natural source sounds like the best option to us.

-Nom Nom only uses restaurant-quality proteins and vegetables and sources their food from trusted and reliable U.S. growers and suppliers.
+Nom Nom only uses premium-quality proteins and vegetables and sources their food from trusted and reliable U.S. growers and suppliers.
 They prepare all their meals in small, made-to-order batches in their own Nashville and San Francisco kitchens where they inspect their ingredients and rigorously test them.
-Whenever possible, their food is sustainably-sourced and Nom Nom does their best to ensure zero food waste in their facilities.
+Whenever possible, their food is sustainably sourced and Nom Nom does their best to ensure zero food waste in their facilities.

-Nom Nom doesn’t include organ meat, as Ollie does, relying solely on the whole meat included in each recipe to deliver the meal’s protein.
+Nom Nom doesn’t include organ meat, as Ollie does, relying on the whole meat included in each recipe to deliver the bulk of the meal’s protein.

 Allergies & sensitivities